 - Favorite music from your country (you may find them at a better price back home).

-- A battery operated alarm clock (Please note: You may need an adapter to use electrical goods from your country in USA).
+- Outlet adapters to use electrical goods from your country in the USA

 - Pictures of loved ones